Seizure of the Black Hills: 1868 Fort Laramie Treaty

-On December 21, 1866, a supply train, travelling on Bozeman Trail was attacked by Sioux Indians.
-Later, that day, a small US Army force of 80 infantry under the command of Captain William Fetterman at Fort Kearny was ambushed outside the Fort and massacred by a much larger Sioux force of 2000 led by Red Cloud.The Fetterman Massacre was the biggest battle of Red Cloud`s war.
+On December 21, 1866, a supply train travelling on Bozeman Trail was attacked by Sioux Indians.
+Later that day, a small force of 80 American soldiers under Captain William J. Fetterman was ambushed and destroyed outside Fort Kearny by 2,000 Sioux warriors led by Red Cloud.
+The Fetterman Fight was the biggest battle of Red Cloud's War.

 Since Red Cloud had vastly superior forces and better logistics in this remote area of Montana, the United States Congress responded on July 20, 1867, by creating the Indian Peace Commission.
 A peace expedition was led by Lieutenant General William Tecumseh Sherman.
 While negotiating, Sioux Indian Spotted Tail, representing the Indians of Powder River stated "We object to the Powder River road.
 The country which we live in is cut up by white men, who drive away all the game.
 That is the cause of our troubles."
 General Sherman responded by saying that the government would not close down the trail but would compensate the Indians for any damages travellers may have caused to the land.
 Red Cloud hesitated to sign the treaty, but eventually agreed to the terms on November 6, 1868.

 The conflict was essentially driven by economic development.
 The indigenous hunter gatherer peoples needed millions of acres of productive hunting grounds to feed themselves, while virtually any modern economic development like farming, ranching, mining, transportation, and population growth ruined the hunting grounds for the indigenous people.
 At the same time, indigenous people desired modern things like weapons, tools, and clothing, but they had no cash.
 As a result, they often resorted to robbing and killing white settlers, which led to continuing conflicts with the US government.

 In relation to the Black Hills land claim, Article 2 established the Great Sioux Reservation and placed restrictions on hunting lands.
 Article 11 of the treaty states that "parties to this agreement hereby stipulate that they will relinquish all right to occupy permanently the territory outside their reservation as herein defined, but yet reserve the right to hunt on any lands north of North Platte and on the Republican Fork of the Smoky Hill River."
 Article 12, which remains standing today, declared that future land cessions would require the signatures of at least three-fourths of native American occupants.

 Shortly after the signing of the treaty, two tribes residing near Republican Fork killed several white settlers, who were illegally encroaching on Sioux land.
 This resulted in another violation of the treaty where the United States removed Sioux land rights to the Republican Fork.